Substance Abuse Services / Substance Abuse Treatment Unit

 This track is structured with a primary placement at the Substance Abuse Treatment Unit (SATU), for a full year, comprised of 30 hours per week.

-This can be combined with the following CMHC secondary placements: Hispanic Behavioral Health Services / The Hispanic Clinic; Adult Outpatient Services / 34 Park Street; Child & Adolescent Services / West Haven Mental Health Clinic; or The Consultation Center.
+This can be combined with the following CMHC secondary placements: Adult Community Mental Health Services / 34 Park Street; Child & Adolescent Services / West Haven Mental Health Clinic; or The Consultation Center.

 Primary Placement Slots: 2